EcotopeResearch/HPWHulator/README.md

 # HPWHulator

 ### Installing:
-Steps for installing conda enviroment from the Anaconda prompt
+Steps for installing conda environment from the Anaconda prompt
 1. Navigate to the HPWHulator directory.
-2. Create new eviroment from .yml file
+2. Create new environment from .yml file

 	$ conda env create --file HPWHSizer.yml
-3. Check enviroment was created
+3. Check environment was created

 	$ conda env list
-4. Activate new enviroment
+4. Activate new environment

 	$ conda activate HPWHSizer

-If an enviroment already exits it can be removed with:
+If an environment already exits it can be removed with:

 	$ conda remove --name envname --all

-All the available enviroment can be found with:
+All the available environment can be found with:

 	$ conda env list

 ### Testing:
 From the parent directory in Anaconda prompt and type

 	$ python -m pytest

+### Updating Documentation:
+1. If not installed in environment: pip install sphinx and numpydocs
+2. Using Anaconda prompt navigate to docs directory and run:

+	$ make html